 Legally known as E-Comm, Emergency Communications for British Columbia Incorporated, the main features of the legislation are:

-- Exempts the corporation from any inappropriate/inapplicable provisions of the Company Act
+- Exempts the corporation from any inappropriate/inapplicable provisions of the BC Business Corporations Act

 - Provides for the approval of the corporation's members agreement by the attorney general